A Complete Guide to Steak

 - How it’s sold: Bone in.
 According to USDA regulations, the tenderloin portion must be 1.25″ wide to be classified as a porterhouse and only .5″ wide to be classified as a T-bone.

-- Where it’s from: A cross section of the unfilleted short loin
+- Where it’s from: A cross section of the short loin

-- What it looks like: The name says it all; there is a T-shaped bone with meat on both sides of the longer portion of the bone.
+- What it looks like: A T-shaped bone with meat on both sides of the longer portion of the bone.
 On one side is a piece of the tenderloin, and the other side is New York strip.
 Generous fat marbling throughout.

 - How to cook it: Because there are basically two different kinds of steak in one cut, you have to be careful when cooking since the tenderloin will cook more quickly than the strip side.
 Try to keep the tenderloin further away from the heat source: use a two-level fire when grilling or position it away from the heating element if broiling.

 - Other names: Entrecôte, Delmonico, Scotch fillet, Spencer, market, beauty